Site Safety Assessment Guide

 • Engineering controls - Ventilation (using fans and air extraction systems to remove contaminated air), or minimize noise exposure by isolating noise sources.

-• Safe work procedures - Use administrative controls to manage who, where, when, and how jobs are done.
+• Safe job procedures - Use administrative controls to manage who, where, when, and how jobs are done.
 These controls can include training and signage.

-• Personal protective equipment (PPE) - Workers are protected by wearing eye, face, ear, respiratory, hand or foot protection, or protective clothing (e.g. high visibility).
+• Personal protective equipment (PPE) - Workers are protected by wearing eye, face, ear, respiratory, hand or foot protection, or protective clothing (e.g. high visibility clothing).

 Elimination is best.
 When jobsite conditions require, proper use of PPE is critically important.